third-party-dev/pparse/docs/0-docs.md

 There are at least 2 parsers involved with parsing pytorch files:

 - thirdparty.pparse.lazy.zip.Parser - Parses the outer zip file of the PyTorch file.
-- thirdparty.pparse.lazy.pickle.Parser - Parsers the pickle index file for the PyTorch tensors.
+- thirdparty.pparse.lazy.pickle.Parser - Parses the pickle index file for the PyTorch tensors.

 With built-in (safe) pparse pickle parser code, pparse can interpret the entire pickle to get all of the tensor names.
 Given that pparse understands the dependent calls made by the PyTorch pickle (using conventional pytorch access methods), pparse should also be able to reference and read in the tensor data each tensor entry refers too.